-Biomaterials will have a key role at London Design Fair 2019.

-They'll indeed be the theme of the Material of the Year show.
+Biomaterials will have a key role at London Design Fair 2019, being the theme of the Material of the Year show.

-Now at its 3rd edition, Material of the Year aims at shining a light onto one challenging material that is particularly actual in the design industry.
+Now at its 3rd edition, Material of the Year aims at shining a light onto a challenging material that is particularly actual in the design industry.

-Last year it was all about upcycling plastic waste.
+Material of the Year 2018 was about upcycling plastic waste.
 And this year, the focus will be on biomaterials.

 Biomaterials & sustainable design

-One of the most innovative options in sustainable design are certainly biomaterials: natural-based materials derived from agricultural by-products, waste from the food industry etc...
+Among the most innovative options in sustainable design are certainly biomaterials: natural-based materials derived from agricultural by-products, waste from the food industry etc...

-Let’s take a preview look at them!
+Let’s take a look at a preview!

 Potato waste bioplastics

 They source potato waste from McCain (the famous manufacturer of frozen potatoes) and turn it into Parblex™ Plastics.
 These inspiring bioplastics come in different patterns and colours.
-And with their countless applications from interior design to fashion, they clearly show the potential of a circular economy model!
+And with countless applications from interior design to fashion, they clearly show the potential of a circular economy model!

 Corn husks veneer

 Besides being a gorgeous sustainable material, Totomoxtle also represents a powerful tool to help native Mexican corn survive.

-In fact, Mexico is home to a wide variety of corns.
+In fact, Mexico is home to a wide variety of corn species.
 But since these are not as profitable as genetically modified crops, they are at risk of extinction.
 This project creates value around native crops by transforming them into design pieces.
-So practically it makes it again more profitable to plant them!
+So practically, it makes it profitable to plant them!

 Previously considered just waste, fallen leaves of areca palms have become a precious raw material for Studio Tjeerd Veenhoven.
 After a few days of softening, dry leaves become Palm Leather: a leather-like material that can substitute animal leather, rubber and plastic in a number of applications.